 The Diary of Juliet Thompson

-This diary is a love story.
-It is the day by day account which Juliet Thompson, one of the early Bahá’ís of New York, kept of her many hours with ‘Abdu’l-Bahá–first on pilgrimage to “Akká in 1909, then in Europe in 1911, and finally in America in 1912.
+This diary is the day by day account which Juliet Thompson, one of the early Bahá’ís of New York, kept of her many hours with ‘Abdu’l-Bahá–first on pilgrimage to “Akká in 1909, then in Europe in 1911, and finally in America in 1912.

 “Juliet is one of my favorites,” ‘Abdu’l-Bahá had said.
-His fatherly love for her–encouraging, comforting, guiding, warning, sometimes even chastizing–is recorded, page by page.
-Juliet’s intense, yearning, tear-soaked love for ‘Abdu’l-Bahá is also vividly kept here.
+His fatherly love for her – encouraging, comforting, guiding, warning, sometimes even chastising – is recorded, page by page.
+Juliet’s love for ‘Abdu’l-Bahá is also vividly kept here.
 To this divine love she devoted her life, becoming an immortal teacher of the Cause, serving faithfully until her death in 1956.